khpandya/Tesla-Production-Test-Engineering/README.md

 Projects to showcase for my Tesla interview.

 The following has been accomplished so far -
-- Using tinyGO (go compiler for arduino), made an LED blink
+- Using tinyGO (go compiler for arduino) to make an LED blink